AlexOchoki/AlexOchoki-EPL_2020_2021_Analysis/README.md

 # About the Project
 This project aims to analyze the major football metrics and statistics for players and teams that were involved in the English Premier League 2020/2021 season.
 The goal was to compare and evaluate performance against other teams and players based on the recorded statistics using goals, assists, cards, passess and minutes played.

+## English Premier League 2020/2021 Dataset
+This dataset consists of information about all the 20 teams and 532 players that were involved in the English Premier League 2020/2021 season.
+It has statistics from all the 380 games played through the season.
+This includes information like like the player names, teams, country of origin, number of games played, goals scored, assists provided, passes, cards issued.
+The data was obtained from [fbref](https://fbref.com/) for analysis.

 # Project overview
 The project sought to understand important football metrics like:
 * Total goals scored